HIIT/PeyeDF/README.md

   </a>
 </p>

+# PeyeDF

+PeyeDF is especially useful for researchers in reading and eye tracking.
+It supports multiple eye tracking protocols and is suitable for short and long-term research.
+It provides an integrated means for data collection using the DiMe personal data storage system.
+It is designed to collect data in the background without interfering with the reading experience, behaving like a modern lightweight PDF reader.
+Moreover, it supports annotations, tagging and collaborative work.
+A modular design allows the application to be easily modied, so that additional eye tracking protocols can be supported and controlled experiment can be designed

 ## Usage

 PeyeDF track the user's reading history, at the paragraph level.
 Currently it support manual marking of paragraphs by double and triple clicking.
 To mark a paragraph as "Interesting", double click.
 To mark it as "Critical" (red), triple click.
 Make sure "annotate" is enabled on the toolbar for this to work (which normally is, by default).